12 Best Freebies for Retirees

 1. Free prescription drugs

 Tap into the RxAssist database to find free or low-cost medications from the patient assistance programs of pharmaceutical manufacturers.
-Not all drugs are included here and some have eligibility requirements, such as income limits, and usually require that the applicant have no prescription insurance.
+Not all drugs are included here.
+Some that are included have eligibility requirements, such as income limits, and usually require that the applicant have no prescription insurance.

-Also, some supermarket chains including Meijer, Publix, Kroger, Family Fare, Sam’s Club, and more offer select medications for free.
-Blink Health even launched a promotional program where you can get metformin free, delivered to your door.
-Some of these chains require a membership (Sam's Club and Kroger) and you will need a prescription from your doctor.
+Also, some supermarket chains, including Meijer, Publix, Kroger, Family Fare, Sam’s Club, and more, offer select medications for free.
+Blink Health offers more than 55 medications on its site that are well below standard pharmacy costs — and shipping is always free to all 50 states.
+Keep in mind that some of these chains require a membership (Sam's Club and Kroger), and you will need a prescription from your doctor.

 2. Free college tuition